Scott Graham Speaker Presentation Content

 Forever

-Remember that everything you put up on the Internet is forever: words, photos, comments, etc. When you look for a job, apply to a school, or join a club or team, some people may want to check out your social media.
+Remember that everything you put up on the Internet is forever: words, photos, comments, etc. Some people may want to check out your social media when you are looking for a job, applying to a school, or joining a club or team.
 You can only allow them access if they will allow you the job or opportunity if you do.
 Think before you upload.
 Everything counts.
 Everything matters.
 Build your brand.

 Related Posts